TheJacksonLaboratory/JAXBD2K-ShortCourse/RNA-Seq module/readme.md

 ### Obtain the sequence data

-All the compressed fastq files (.fq.gz or .fastq.gz) can be accessed at ftp://ftp.jax.org/encode/RNAseq
+All the compressed fastq files (.fq.gz or .fastq.gz) can be accessed at **ftp://ftp.jax.org/encode/RNAseq** (copy and paste this address to your browser.)

 There are four pair-end experiments on two conditions:
 (read 1: .1.fq.gz or .1.fastq.gz; read 2: .2.fq.gz or .2.fastq.gz)